15 Jun 2026

 For a 2 floors elevator, installation costs may range from $2,000 to $4,000.

 To reduce installation costs, we have designed a easy-installed elevator.
 Manufactured using an easy-to-assemble modular design, normal skilled worker can finished the installation within 2 to 3 days.
+If you are handyman, you may even install it by yourself.
 We will provide detailed assembly videos for your reference.

 2. Why ‘compact and mini elevator‘ becomes a popular choice in 2026?